 Based on the results of CPM27-1, Working Party (WP) 5B is responsible for carrying out studies under WRC-27 agenda item 1.9 concerning the Aeronautical Mobile (OR) Service bands in Appendix 26 in accordance with Resolution COM6/2 (WRC-23).

-In order to perform the requisite sharing and compatibility studies, Working Party 5B requests the contributing groups 5C, 6A, and 7A provide information on the technical and operational characteristics, as well as protection criteria, for the primary services operating in the frequency bands listed above and adjacent.
+In order to perform the requisite sharing and compatibility studies, Working Party 5B requests the contributing groups Working Parties 5C, 6A, and 7A provide information on the technical and operational characteristics, as well as protection criteria, for the primary services operating in the frequency bands listed in Appendix 26 and adjacent.

-Working Party 5B also requests that 3L provide the relevant propagation models and relevant criteria as appropriate.
+Working Party 5B also requests that Working Party 3L provide the relevant propagation modeling information relevant for sharing and compatibility studies for this agenda item.
+It should be highlighted that the AM(OR)S systems operates between:

+aircraft systems (air-air) and

+aircraft and ground systems (air-ground)

 Working Party 5B looks forward to close coordination with the contributing Working Parties and will keep these groups apprised as the work develops under agenda item 1.9.